bw0rth/pync/README.md

    </details>

-There should now be a connection between the two consoles and anything typed in one console should display in the other and vice-versa.
+There should now be a connection between the two consoles and anything typed in one console should display in the other and vice-versa.</br>
+When finished, hit [Ctrl-C] from either console to close the connection.

 ### Data Transfer
 ---